-Have you ever been to the island of Curaçao?
+Have you ever been to the island of Curacao?
 If not, I can totally recommend it!
 Or if you have, I am sure you’ll want to go again.
 This beautiful island in the Caribbean is addictive!
 Let me tell you all about it.

-Imagine sun, sea, palm trees, swinging music and a cocktail in your hand… Exactly, paradise!”
+Imagine sun, sea, palm trees, hammock, tropical music and a delicious cocktail in your hand… Exactly, paradise!

-Curaçao has warm, sunny weather year round, making it a perfect vacation destination.
+Curacao has warm, sunny weather year round, making it a perfect vacation destination.
 The average temperature is about 27° C (mid 80s F), with a pleasant sea breeze.
 During rain season (Oct-Feb) the weather is characterized by occasional, short showers, often during the night, and sunny weather during the day.
-Between May and November it’s off-peak season and prices are lower.
-Hurricanes tend to bypass Curaçao, so you won’t get blown away.
+Between May and November it is off-peak season and prices are lower.
+Hurricanes tend to bypass Curacao, so you won’t get blown away.

 Bored by the beach for a day?
 Here are some other fun things to do:

 - Rent a car and drive around the island

 - Snorkel at Playa Abou, West Point and/or Alice in Wonderland